Topological Josephson parametric amplifier array: A proposal for directional, broadband, and low-noise amplification: Directional amplification from edge states of extended Hamiltonian

-This occurs analogously for the anomalous components $G_{j,N+l}(\omega)$ when $j>l$.
-In Fig.~\ref{fig6:fit}(b) we numerically confirm this approximation by performing an exponential fit to the real and imaginary parts of the normalized Green's function components $G_{j1}/G_{11}$, numerically calculated with the expression $G_{jl}=(\omega-H_{\rm nh})^{-1}_{jl}$.
-We see that the fit $G_{j1}/G_{11}=e^{\zeta(j-1)}$ with $\zeta\approx 0.22-0.29i$ agrees very well with the numerical data, up to finite size effects near the boundary $j=N$ [cf.~dashed lines in Fig.~\ref{fig6:fit}(b)].
-Note that using the decimation technique, the inverse localization length and the exponential dependence of Green's functions can be analytically demonstrated \cite{gomez-leon_decimation_2022,GomezLeon2022}.
+Inhomogeneities and finite size effects slightly change this dependence on the boundaries, but in the central region of the array, $G_{jI}(\omega)$ can be well approximated as stated in Eq.~(\ref{exponentialdep}) of the main text.
+In Fig.~\ref{Fig_topology}(c), we numerically confirm this approximation by fitting it to the real and imaginary parts of the exact normalized Green's function components \tr{$G_{jI}/G_{I,I+1}$}, obtained numerically from $G_{jl}=(\omega-\omega_p-H_{\rm nh})^{-1}_{jl}$.
+We see that the fit \tr{$G_{jI}/G_{I,I+1}=e^{\zeta(j-I-1)}$} with $\zeta\approx \tr{0.19-0.20i}$ agrees very well with the numerical data, up to finite size effects near the boundary $j\sim N$ [cf.~dashed lines in Fig.~\tr{\ref{Fig_topology}(c)}].
+Using Eq.~(\ref{exponentialdep}) with the fitted inverse localization length $\zeta\approx 0.19-0.20i$, we approximate the gain in Eq.~(\ref{gainjI}) as,